MrKriss/vigilance/README.rst

 Compatibility
 -------------

 Written for Python 3 but with Python 2.x support via the `future <http://python-future.org/>`_ package.
-Tested on Python 2.6 and 2.7, as well as 3.3, 3.4 and 3.5.
+Tested on Python 2.7, as well as 3.3, 3.4 and 3.5.

 Licence
 -------